 \section{Samples fabrication and Structural characterization}

 Bi(10 nm)/Ni(1 nm) bilayers were deposited at 300 K via molecular beam epitaxy (MBE) into MgO(001) and Al$_2$O$_3$(001) substrates under a base pressure of $2 \times 10^{-10}$ mbar.
 Prior to deposition, the substrates were cleaned using a standard RCA procedure.
-Ni was deposited at a rate of 1.08 monolayers (ML)/min to a total thickness of 5 ML under a chamber pressure of $1.5 \times 10^{-9}$ mbar, followed by Bi deposition at 1 ML/min for 50 ML under $1.8 \times 10^{-9}$ mbar.
+Ni was deposited at a rate of 1.08 monolayers (ML)/min to a total thickness of 5 ML under a chamber pressure of $1.5 \times 10^{-9}$ mbar, followed by Bi deposition at 1 ML/min for 50 ML under $1.8 \times 10^{-8}$ mbar.
 Reflection High-Energy Electron Diffraction (RHEED) intensity oscillations observed during Ni growth on MgO (Fig. \ref{fig:characterization}a) indicate a layer-by-layer growth mode.
 In contrast, no RHEED oscillations were observed during Bi deposition.
 Complementary, Low-Energy Electron Diffraction (LEED) pattern of the substrates are presented in Fig. \ref{fig:characterization}{b}.

-Fig. \ref{fig:characterization}{b} presents Grazing Incidence X-ray Diffraction (GIXRD) data, obtained using Bruker D8 Advanced with Cu K$\alpha_{1}$ radiation at a fixed incident angle of 1$^{\circ}$.
+Fig. \ref{fig:characterization}{c} presents Grazing Incidence X-ray Diffraction (GIXRD) data, obtained using Bruker D8 Advanced with Cu K$\alpha_{1}$ radiation at a fixed incident angle of 1$^{\circ}$.
 The diffraction patterns reveal Bragg peaks consistent with rhombohedral Bi (space group R3m) indicated by red dashed lines.
 For films grown on MgO, additional reflections consistent with cubic Bi were also observed (dark-yellow dashed lines).
 Notably, several mid-intensity peaks corresponding to the orthorhombic NiBi$_{3}$ phase (space group \textit{Pnma}) were identified (green dashed lines), suggesting the formation of intermetallic compounds at the interface.
 The relatively high background noise in the diffractogram is attributed to the significant surface roughness relative to the film thickness.